Online Course Development

 After you have planned the course and developed all the course materials, you are ready to build the course in TRACS.

-- Post content to Learning Modules or Resources.
-View training documents for Learning Modules and Resources.
-We recommend Learning Modules because it enables a guided structured learning sequence.
-For information on best practices, refer to Learning Modules Guidelines.
-You may also want to create a document with your content in it before working in Learning Modules so that you can easily copy and paste it into the tool.
-Read more about documenting your content.
+- Post content to Lessons or Resources.
+View training documents for Lessons and Resources.
+We recommend Lessons because it enables a guided structured learning sequence.
+You may also want to create a document with your content in it before working in Lessons so that you can easily copy and paste it into the tool.
+Read more about keeping track of linked content content.

 - Create Assessments.
 View training documents for Assessments.